petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 Prior to Liferay 7.4 U72/GA72, [web content structure fields](#using-web-content-structure-fields-in-the-custom-facet) were accessible in the Custom Facet widget by their `ddmFieldName`, but object definition fields were not accessible.

-Beginning in Liferay 7.4 U72/GA72, you can use any nested field in the Custom Facet widget's Aggregation Field configuration with a special notation.
+Beginning in Liferay 7.4 U72/GA72, you can use object and structure fields in the Custom Facet widget's Aggregation Field configuration with a special notation.
 Using a period character as the separator, enter the parent field, the name of the field that holds the field name, and the name of the field that holds the value.

 This example references an object field in the Aggregation Field configuration:

 ```
 nestedFieldArray.lastAccessed.value_date
 ```

 This example references a web content structure field: